n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 attached.
 The actual position of the glyphs is determined by the lookups found in the font's GPOS table.

-There are four basic _mark-placement subclasses_ for dependent vowels (matras).
-Each corresponds to the visual position of the matra with respect to the base consonant to which it is attached:
+There are two basic _mark-placement subclasses_ for dependent vowel signs (matras).
+Each corresponds to the visual position of the matra with respect to the head (or base) consonant to which it is attached:

+  - `TOP_POSITION` matras are positioned above the head consonant.
+  - `BOTTOM_POSITION` matras are positioned below head consonant.

+Syllable modifiers and other marks may be placed in `TOP` or `BOTTOM` position, or:

-  - `LEFT_POSITION` matras are positioned to the left of the base consonant.
+  - `LEFT_POSITION` positioned to the left of the head consonant.
-  - `RIGHT_POSITION` matras are positioned to the right of the base consonant.
+  - `RIGHT_POSITION` positioned to the right of the head consonant.
-  - `TOP_POSITION` matras are positioned above the base consonant.
-  - `BOTTOM_POSITION` matras are positioned below base consonant.

 These positions may also be referred to elsewhere in shaping documents as:

-  - _Pre-base_ matras
-  - _Post-base_ matras
-  - _Above-base_ matras
+  - _Above-base_
-  - _Below-base_ matras
+  - _Below-base_
+  - _Pre-base_
+  - _Post-base_

 respectively.
 The `LEFT`, `RIGHT`, `TOP`, and `BOTTOM` designations corresponds to Unicode's preferred terminology.
 The _Pre_, _Post_,